JasonMortonNZ/Laravel-Artisan-Produce/README.md

 ## Laravel 4 - Artisan Produce

-A highly configurable Laravel 4 resource producer /generator.
+A highly configurable Laravel 4 resource producer / generator for rapidly scaffolding applications.

 - [About](#about)
 - [Installation](#installation)